5 Tips for Snowbirds: How to Winterize and Protect Your Home While Away

 Smart thermostats can be used with Perfect Aire room air conditioners and mini-split systems to automatically regulate temperatures within your home.
 Even better, this thermostat can be controlled right from your phone, putting the power to conveniently regulate your household temperatures and humidity levels right at your fingertips.

 To prevent your home pipes from freezing, program your thermostat to at least 65 degrees.

 Keep away pests

 If you have a fireplace, make sure the flute is closed.
-These opening have been known to attract bats, birds and squirrels, who crawl through openings to find heat.
+These openings have been known to attract bats, birds, and squirrels, who crawl through openings to find heat.